go6887/time_flies/README.md

 5.Enter “MAKE IT FLY AWAY”
 6.Watch fly_away animation
 7.Wait 4 seconds
-8.Get voucher (virtual voucher in the case of our prototype)
+8.If you want to share your worry through SNS(Twitter), enter “SHARE” or if you want to get reward, enter “COLLECT REWARD”(virtual voucher in the case of our prototype) or is you want to send another worry, enter "SEND ANOTHER".
 9.Done

 Server